jhs/cqs/README.md

     $ npm install cqs

-The Node test suite will copy itself into a Couch app which you can run from the browser.
+The test script `test/run.js` will copy itself into a Couch app which you can run from the browser.

 ## API